-With the recent launch of our Adult Hearing program, children and adults alike can start the year on the right foot and ensure any hearing concerns are addressed.
+Hear and Say can help children and adults alike can start the year on the right foot and ensure any hearing concerns are addressed.

 To help identify if your child might be having difficulty hearing, we’ve put together ten common warning signs:

 - Parental, caregiver or teacher concern about the child’s hearing ability

 - Speech or language delay or difficulty

 - Inappropriate responses to requests or questions, e.g. child often says ‘What?’ or ‘Huh?’